emtechgroup/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map() allocates memory and stores return values. forEach() throws away return values and always returns undefined . forEach() will allow a callback function to mutate the current array. map() will instead return a new array

 2. What is the difference between a function and a method?

+A function returns a value
+A method is similar to a function, but is internal to part of a class.

 3. What is closure?

+a closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.

+Whenever a function is called by a preceding dot, the object before that dot is this.

+Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+It is used in order to call the methods of the parent class.

 ## Project Set up